 1. Add some weight

 Continuing to exercise regularly but adding some weight is a great way to build your muscles.
 Wrist or ankle weights are a good start or use natural water resistance in swimming or aqua classes.
 Work until your muscles get tired.
 Pressing yourself until your muscles can repeat will produce micro-tears in the muscles necessary for developing new muscles.

 There are methods with any exercise that help you build muscle and focus more on cardio strength or flexibility.
-Press yourself to choose options that will make your muscles, such as progressive overload.
+Press yourself to choose options that will make more muscles, such as progressive overload.
 Gradually increase the sets, reps, or weight each week to force your muscles to play catch up.

 3. Do compound exercises

 One reason is that burps are a favorite of personal trainers, as they include jumping, squatting, push-ups, and basic workouts that are all part of the same exercise so that you will use multiple muscles at once.

 4. Take a break

 Make sure you plan your rest days between your weight-lifting days to have time to rebuild your muscles.
 On these days of rest, you can do less important exercises like walking.
 Most of us know you should get enough protein to form lean muscle, but you should also take carbs and potassium.

 Protein plays a vital role in building and maintenance muscles.
 Try to eat at least 1 gram per 454 grams of body weight.
 For example, if your weight is 91 kg, take 200 g of protein in a day.
 The easiest way to get this amount is to eat a complete source of protein with each meal.

 • Red meat: beef, pork, lamb, etc.